Wani2Y/microarray-Gene_Ontology-R/README.md

 # R script

 ## project "GO Enrichment analysis TB mice"
+This project falls within the realm of biomedical and bioinformatics research using publicly available data of mice model species.
 This project is a personal entertaiment and learning project.

 ## Description